joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5877742/2024/10/27/packers-winning-play-malik-willis-jayden-reed/

 **Mahomes, Chiefs' D lead the way in 27-20 win over Raiders: Takeaways**\
-`Kansas City's defense won the day with four sacks, a fourth-quarter fumble recovery and a clutch goal line stand.`\
+`Kansas City's defense won the day with four sacks, a fourth-quarter fumble recovery and a clutch goal-line stand.`\
 https://nytimes.com/athletic/5877456/2024/10/27/chiefs-raiders-score-takeaways-results/

 **Emma Sears shines in USWNT debut, recording a goal and an assist**\